Dec1pher445/AI-search-algorithms/README.md

-# AI-search-algorithms-
+# AI search algorithms
-This is a python implementation of BFS and DFS search algorithms
+This is a python3 implementation of BFS and DFS search algorithms